francoismichel/ssh3-spec/draft-michel-ssh3.md

 Channel Type is a UTF-8-encoded string whose length is defined by the Channel Type Length field.

-\[\[Note: SSHv2 uses text-based channel IDs.
+\[\[Note: SSHv2 uses text-based channel types.
 Should we keep that or use something else instead ?
 If we change, we loose a 1-1 mapping with SSHv2.]]

 The Maximum Message Size field defines the maximum size in bytes of